betelgeuse-1333/paramount-plus/readme.md

 **A few notes:**\
 -- The software requires postgres 15 and the requisite driver/ jar file to run it.\
     --I have included the jar file in the repo\
+-- You will need python 3.5 installed
 -- For postgres you wil need to create a user and password (or use postgres) before you can begin building it.\
 -- The requirements.txt file has the details needed for all dependencies.\
--- Users will want to update the config file with any path and variable info specific to their environments.\
+-- Users will want to update the config file.
+Specifically:\
+*     - user: postgres username
+*     - password: postgres password
+*     - postgres_driver_path: path to oyur postgres jar file
 -- I highly recommend a venv.
-I considered Docker, but I have had a handful of battles with docker and ports and postgres so I kept it simple.\
+I considered Docker, but was concerned about time and complexity.

 **Running the software:**
 _Building the database_\